-Omphalocele repair is surgery to repair a birth defect in the wall of the belly (abdomen) in which all or parts of the small intestine, liver, and large intestine stick out of the belly button (navel) in a thin sac.
+Omphalocele repair is surgery to correct a birth defect in the wall of the belly (abdomen) in which all or part of the small intestine, liver, and large intestine stick out of the belly button (navel) in a thin sac.

 - The baby's sac of exposed organs is covered with warm, moist, sterile dressings or a sterile plastic bag.

 - A nasogastric (NG) tube is inserted through the baby's nose or mouth into the stomach to keep the stomach empty.
 This prevents the baby from choking and breathing stomach contents into the lungs.

 After surgery, your baby will receive care in the NICU.
 Your baby will be placed in a special bed called an isolette.
 This bed has an incubator to keep your baby warm.

 Your baby may need to be on a breathing machine until organ swelling has decreased and the size of the belly area has increased.